ozagordi/DataSharingPolicy/index.md

 A tidy dataset follows three fundamental principles:

-1. Measured variables on the columns
+1. Measured variables in the columns
-2. Single observations of the variables on the rows
+2. Single observations of the variables in the rows
 3. Different tables for different types of variables

-On point 3: (**no** Excel Worksheets) and use unique identifiers to link different tables.
+On point 3: **no** Excel Worksheets and use unique identifiers to link different tables.

 --- &twocol w1:50% w2:50%